qlik-oss/schemas/README.md

 ## Purpose

-These schemas define the structure and validation rules for **QTCP** (Qlik Transformation and Connectivity Platform) project and task configurations.
+These schemas define the structure and validation rules for **QTCP** (Qlik Talend Cloud Platform) project and task configurations.
 They are intended as a reference for:

 - **Customers and partners** building or automating data integration projects via API or tooling
 - **Tool authors** who need schemas for validation, autocompletion, or code generation